T-Troll/alienfx-tools/Doc/alienfx-gui.md

 All lights functions of you system controlled from here.
 It have 5 sub-tabs, but 2 blocks are common for most of it:
 - Lights grid (down-right block).
 It present how lights located at you gear surface, as well as show light color prediction according to current light settings and effect mode.
 - "Zones" block.
 It used for group lights to light zone for control it as one light.
 Press "+" button to add new zone (or select one from other profiles), "-" to remove selected zone, select (left-click or click-and-drag) cells into grid to add/remove assigned lights into zone.
 Pressing "X" button near grid remove all grid lights from current zone.
+- "Gauge" block.
+It defines how zone will act inside it:
+  - Off - All zone lights will have the same color.
+  - Horizontal - fill zone from left to right.
+  - Vertical - fill zone from top to bottom.
+  - Diagonal (left) - fill zone from top-left point to bottom-right.
+  - Diagonal (right) - fill zone from top-right point to bottom-left.
+  - Radial - fill zone by ellipse from center to borders.

+  "Reverse" check box invert filling direction for the zone.
+  "Gradient" check box alter zone filling style.
+In case zone have 2 colors, it will filled as gradient then enabled.
+For any effect, it will filled by gradient color instead of peak indicator.

 Rest of the screen is control block, it depends of function selected by tab:

 ### Colors